 Dr. David Borchelt, University of Florida

-When maintaining a live colony, hemizygotes may be bred with wildtype siblings.
-Coat color expected from breeding Black or Agouti.
-While the donating investigator warns that male aggression may require individual housing, there are no such reports of this problem to date in our colonies at The Jackson Laboratory (Jun 2006).
+When maintaining a live colony, hemizygotes may be bred with wildtype (noncarrier) siblings.
+Coat color expected from breeding is black or agouti.
+While the donating investigator warns that male aggression may require individual housing, there are no such reports of this problem in our colonies at The Jackson Laboratory to date (June 2006).

 When using the APP/PS1 mouse strain in a publication, please cite the originating article(s) and include MMRRC stock #34829 in your Materials and Methods section.